perkzen/mbajk-ml-web-service/README.md

 ## Description

 Web application for predicting the number of available bike stands at one of the MBajk bike stations.
 The prediction service is based on a recurrent neural network model (GRU).
-It's components are a FastAPI REST API and Next.js frontend.
+Its components are a FastAPI REST API and Next.js frontend.

+This project implements machine learning pipelines for continuous data fetching and model training to ensure that the prediction models are constantly improving over time.
+It utilizes ONNX (Open Neural Network Exchange) Runtime for fast prediction performance and model quantization techniques to reduce model size without significantly impacting accuracy.

 ## Project structure